neos/fusion-form/README.md

 Form.Test.FusionController.updateUser = Form.Test:Backend.UserForm

 #
-# The rendering of the form is centralizes in a single prototype
+# The rendering of the form is centralized in a single prototype
 # that expects the values `title`, `user` and `targetAction` in the context
 #
 prototype(Form.Test:Backend.UserForm) < prototype(Neos.Fusion:Component) {